 European parliamentary elections are held every five years, normally in June.
 The election dates are set by the European Parliament.
 The next election will be in 2014.

 At a European election, electors vote for a political party instead of voting for an individual candidate.
 The number of seats that a party gets depends on the share of the vote that it receives in each region.

 The UK is divided into 12 regions.
 Salford City Council is in the north west region, which is represented by eight MEPs.

 To find out further information on MEPs, together with how to contact them, you can view the European Parliament page.

 To find out more about European Elections in the north west, visit the North West Voters website.

 The last European election was on Thursday 4 June 2009.

 A by-election, or casual vacancy, can occur due to the resignation or death of a councillor or member of parliament.

-The last by-election in Salford City Council was held on Thursday 20 October 2011 in the Eccles ward.
+The last by-election for Salford City Council was held on Thursday 10 October 2013 in the Weaste and Seedley ward.